rsvim/rsvim.github.io/docs/manual/configuration.md

 ### Simple Package

-A simple directory that containing a `index.js` (or `index.ts`) file is a simple package, we can import the package by its name.
+A simple directory that containing a `index.js` (or `index.ts`) file is a simple package, we can import the package by the directory name.
 For example we have a simple package called `syntax`:

 ```
 $HOME/.rsvim